grafana/tempo/docs/sources/tempo/configuration/_index.md

       # This is to filter out spans that are outdated.
       [ingestion_time_range_slack: <duration>]

-      # Configures the histogram implementation to use for span-metrics and
+      # Configures the histogram implementation to use for span metrics and
-      # service-graphs processors.
+      # service graphs processors.
 If native histograms are desired, the
       # receiver must be configured to ingest native histograms.
       [generate_native_histograms: <classic|native|both> | default = classic]